Benzhaomin/twitchcancer/README.md

 # TwitchCancer

-Monitor and cure Twitch chat's cancer by removing spam and non-sensical stuff
+Diagnose and cure Twitch chat's cancer by removing spam and non-sensical stuff

 ## Requirements